 - Thou shalt have a deadline.
 In fact, thou shalt have a production schedule (formal or informal) when pieces are supposed to be drafted, completed, and published.
 I’ve found that reviewing changes can sit on client desks if they are not given a deadline.

-So there you have it…ten important things to keep in mind as you edit.
+So there you have it…ten important things remember that will make you a better editor.
 How many of these “commandments” do you keep?
 And if you have any need for professional editing, I can help.
-Contact me to discuss the project.
+Contact Karen to discuss the project at 630-605-0169.

 Leave A Comment